Customer Battery Energy Sharing

 A New and Innovative Opportunity for Customers

 As the system operator, LUMA is responsible for helping to implement Puerto Rico’s public energy policy, including demand-reduction programs such as the “Customer Battery Energy Sharing” (CBES).
-The CBES is a next-generation pilot program designed to leverage customer battery storage systems to increase the supply of energy available to the electricity grid during peak demand periods, to improve day-to-day service reliability and minimize the impact of load shedding.
+The CBES is a next-generation program designed to leverage customer battery storage systems to increase the supply of energy available to the electricity grid during peak demand periods, to improve day-to-day service reliability and minimize the impacts of potential load shedding.

 This opportunity is available to residential and commercial customers that have a battery storage system connected to a photovoltaic system (PV) and are enrolled in LUMA’s Net Energy Metering Program.
 Customers cannot be enrolled with more than one aggregator at a time.

-Third-party aggregators, independent from LUMA, enroll customers and manage their participation.
-If an event must be initiated, aggregators are notified by LUMA.
-The aggregators then notify customers.
-Customers do not have to do anything, the aggregator manages the export of power from each enrolled battery system.
+Customers do not have to do anything; the aggregator or Distributed Energy Resource Management system will trigger the export of specified power from each enrolled battery system.
 Those systems send power from the customer’s batteries into their home or to the energy grid to increase overall supply.
-Only a portion of each customer’s stored energy will be exported during an event, to ensure the customer maintains a backup reserve.
+Only a portion of each customer’s stored energy will be exported during an event, to ensure the customer maintains a backup reserve, as specified by the customer.
 Customers may opt out of any event at any time with no penalty.

 • Sunnova Energy Corporation